werdnakof/Advanced-Machine-Learning-Notes/ensemble.md

 1. Decision trees build binary tree to partition the data $D = {(x, y)}$, into _leaves_.
 ![](https://github.com/werdnakof/Advanced-Machine-Learning-Notes/blob/master/images/ensembleLearning1.png?raw=true)
 2. Each decision rule depends on a single feature
-3. The proportion of the data points in leaf $$
+3. The proportion of the data points in leaf $L$
 4. At each step rule is chosen that maximise the "_purity_" of the leaf.